great-expectations/great_expectations/docs/docusaurus/docs/oss/guides/expectations/how_to_create_and_edit_expectations_with_instant_feedback_from_a_sample_batch_of_data.md

 ```python title="Python" name="docs/docusaurus/docs/oss/guides/expectations/how_to_create_and_edit_expectations_with_instant_feedback_fluent.py interactive_validation"
 ```

-Since we are working in a Jupyter Notebook, the results of the Validation are printed after we run an `expect_*()` method.
+Since we are working in a Python interpreter, the results of the Validation are printed after we run an `expect_*()` method.
 We can examine those results to determine if the Expectation needs to be edited.

 :::info Working outside a Jupyter Notebook
-If you are not working in a Jupyter Notebook you may need to explicitly print your results:
+If you are not working in a Python interpreter you may need to explicitly print your results:

 ```python title="Python" name="docs/docusaurus/docs/oss/guides/expectations/how_to_create_and_edit_expectations_with_instant_feedback_fluent.py interactive_validation_no_jupyter"
 ```